hankhank10/alpine-fetch/readme.md

 ### Examples

-You can view all of these examples in the `examples/examples.html` file in this repo.
+You can view all of these examples in the `examples/examples.html` file in this repo or a live demo [here](https://hankhank10.github.io/alpine-fetch/examples/examples.html).

 ## Contributing